arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 }
 ```

-Once the script has run successfully, the result should resemble similarly to the following image:
+Once the script has successfully compiled, the result should resemble the following image:

 ![Portenta Hat Carrier with Portenta C33 SD Card Test](assets/portentaHATcarrier_sdtest_c33.png)